Cottagecore: Food and gardening

-Growing one's own food in one's own garden and baking one's own bread all reflect the philosophy of self-sufficiency of cottagecore, though the aesthetic does not demand living in the countryside.
+The practices of homesteading reflect the cottagecore philosophy of self-sufficiency.
+This could include growing one's own food in one's own garden, making meals from scratch, and baking one's own bread.
 Cottagecore gardening is intended to be environmentally friendly, often including permacultural farming practices.
 For example, the cultivation of a variety of perennial and annual native plants (i.e. plants endemic to the areas near one's home) helps attract insects, including bees, and as such promotes biodiversity and increases pollination of food-producing crops.

-Other aspects
+Crafts

-The aesthetic encourages taking care of oneself physically and mentally.
-Followers of cottagecore typically purchase secondhand or vintage furniture.
-They may take up hobbies including knitting, crochet, painting, and reading.
+Followers of cottagecore typically purchase secondhand, vintage, hand-built, or primitive furniture.
+Popular hobbies are often related to self-sufficiency including quilting, knitting and crochet.